 GPpartners is a General Practice Network covering General Practices in the Metro North Brisbane area from the Brisbane River to Caboolture.
 We are a member organisation with 400 GP members.
 GPpartners provide relevant education to GPs, offer Peer support and advocacy for GPs and General Practice.
 GPpartners works closely with the Australian General Practice Network and the RACGP locally.
 We are always looking for innovative ways to improve patient care and make working in General Practice more supported for GPs

-AAGP/AGPN works with approximately 6000 GP’s around Australia through existing GP networks and will be working with more networks when the PHN’s settling into their roles over the coming months and years
+AAGP/AGPN works with approximately 6000 GP’s around Australia through existing GP networks and will be working with more networks when the PHNs settle into their roles over the coming months and years.

 Best practice in chronic disease prevention and management, both in Australia and internationally